dzilber/dzilber.github.io/content/authors/admin/_index.md

 ## About Me

-Daniel Zilber is a staff scientist in the Biostatistics and Computational Biology division of the National Institute of Environmental Health Sciences.
-He is currently interested in creating statistical methodology that bridges epidemiology and toxicology with the goal of modeling and predicting biological responses to mixtures of chemicals.
-He supports the Applied Statistics group led by Shanshan Zhao, which develops statistical methodology to understand how the enviroment affects health.
+I am a staff scientist in the Biostatistics and Computational Biology division of the National Institute of Environmental Health Sciences.
+I create statistical methodology that bridges epidemiology and toxicology with the goal of modeling and predicting biological responses to mixtures of chemicals.
+I support the Applied Statistics group led by Shanshan Zhao, which develops statistical methodology to understand how the enviroment affects health.